Muslim conquest of Persia: Rise of the Caliphate

+Conquest of Mesopotamia (633–638)

-First invasion of Mesopotamia (633)
+First invasion (633)

-After the Ridda wars, a tribal chief of northeastern Arabia, Al-Muthanna ibn Haritha, raided the Sasanian towns in Mesopotamia (modern-day Iraq).
-Abu Bakr was strong enough to attack the Persian Empire in the north-east and the Byzantine Empire in the north-west.
-There were three purposes for this conquest.
-First, along the border between Arabia and these two great empires were numerous nomadic Arab tribes serving as a buffer between the Persians and Romans.
-Abu Bakr hoped that these tribes might accept Islam and help their brethren in spreading it.
-Second, the Persian and Roman populations were very highly taxed; Abu Bakr believed that they might be persuaded to help the Muslims, who agreed to release them from the excessive tributes.
-Finally, Abu Bakr hoped that by attacking Iraq and Syria he might remove the danger from the borders of the Islamic State.
-With the success of the raids, a considerable amount of booty was collected.
+After the Ridda wars, a tribal chief of northeastern Arabia, Al-Muthanna ibn Haritha, raided the Sasanian towns in Mesopotamia, actions that generated a considerable amount of booty was collected.
 Al-Muthanna ibn Haritha went to Medina to inform Abu Bakr about his success and was appointed commander of his people, after which he began to raid deeper into Mesopotamia.
 Using the mobility of his light cavalry, he could easily raid any town near the desert and disappear again into the desert, beyond the reach of the Sasanian army.
 Al-Muthanna's acts made Abu Bakr think about the expansion of the Rashidun Caliphate.

 To ensure victory, Abu Bakr used a volunteer army and put his best general, Khalid ibn al-Walid, in command.
 After defeating the self-proclaimed prophet Musaylimah in the Battle of Yamama, Khalid was still at Al-Yamama when Abu Bakr ordered him to invade the Sasanian Empire.
 Making Al-Hirah the objective of Khalid, Abu Bakr sent reinforcements and ordered the tribal chiefs of northeastern Arabia, Al-Muthanna ibn Haritha, Mazhur bin Adi, Harmala and Sulma to operate under Khalid's command.
 Around the third week of March 633 (first week of Muharram 12th Hijrah) Khalid set out from Al-Yamama with an army of 10,000.
 The tribal chiefs, with 2,000 warriors each, joined him, swelling his ranks to 18,000.
+After entering Mesopotamia, he dispatched messages to every governor and deputy who ruled the provinces calling on them to either embrace Islam or pay tribute.
+Khalid did not receive any responses and continued with his tactical plans.